 In The Bright Sky… Christmas Music For Teens

 Later that night, with her comment in mind, I composed In The Bright Sky… a lyrical pop piano solo where the two “Away in a Mangers” combine… and where other favorite carols make mini-appearances too!

 You can listen to In The Bright Sky below before downloading your own copy.
 And, just for fun, see if you can name all 7 carols that make an appearance!

-You can download your own copy of In The Bright Sky here.
-We hope it stirs the same feelings of holiday happiness for you and your students as my Grandma’s old carol book does for me!
+In The Bright Sky is available for free in the files of our Teen Piano Music Facebook group.
+You can access this sheet music (and lots of other free pieces and resources including the uber-popular piece “Wolf”) by joining the group.
+We hope In The Bright Sky stirs the same feelings of holiday happiness for you and your students as my Grandma’s old carol book does for me!

 Check out this recording of “In The Bright Sky” by Michelle Miller